 Shipping containers come in standard sizes, making them easy to transport and stack so that they can be placed in almost any location.
 Additionally, they can be fitted with a range of extras, such as shelving, lighting, and climate control, to make them suitable for storing a variety of items.

-However, it’s important to note that for storage facilities using shipping containers to be covered under our insurance policies, the location must be a purpose-built storage facility with CCTV, fire alarms, and access to the facility is either given by staff present at the premises or by a secure key code provided to paying customers.
+However, it’s important to note that for storage facilities using shipping containers to be covered under our insurance policies, the location must be a purpose-built storage facility with CCTV, fire alarms, and access to the facility must be given by staff present at the premises or by a secure key code provided to paying customers.

 They offer good protection against damage during transit and can help to prevent items from shifting or being damaged.
 They are often used for short-term storage and frequently by removal companies for moving items from one location to another.